maxlit/dumbcoin/README.md

 ### Lightweight Node

 A lightweight Bitcoin Node that speaks a subset of the [Bitcoin protocol](https://en.bitcoin.it/wiki/Protocol_documentation) is in `cryptos/network.py`.
-To the best of my knowledge, there's no node running the dumbcoin protocol.
+To the best of my knowledge, there's no node running the dumbercoin protocol.